 - The National Autism Centre.
 This is an American-based nonprofit organization dedicated to promoting Evidence-Based Practice.
 There are many comprehensive resources available on this site.

 - Autism Navigator.
-This is an online website with many tools including videos explaining ASD and related evidence-based information.
+This is an online website with many tools including videos explaining autism and related evidence-based information.
 There are online courses and resources available that are tailored for both families and professionals.

 - Baby Navigator.
 This is a resource for parents who are wanting to understand more about typical child development.
 This evidence-informed and easy-to-read website will help parents identify key developmental milestones for children from birth to 24 months.